moikot/teamcity-gadget/README.md

 # TeamCity garget is a Windows desktop gadget for TeamCity.

+## Dowloads
+The latest versions of the gadgets can be found on [http://www.teamcity-gadget.com/](http://www.teamcity-gadget.com/)

 ## Build

 In order to build TeamCity Gadget, you need to have [Node.js/npm](https://nodejs.org/en/download/) and [git](https://git-scm.com/downloads) installed.